alamais-df/BPM-for-Discord/discord/README.md

 1. Moves all files from `discord/installer` to `build/discord`
 2. Packs all files from `discord/integration` into `integration.asar` and moves it to `build/discord/integration.asar`
-3. Builds all BPM content and scripts
+3. Builds all BPM content and scripts into `build/addon`
 4. Moves required addon files from `build/addon` to `build/discord/addon/core` to support building `core.js`
-5. Builds all content scripts via Webpack and moves them to `build/discord/addon`
+5. Builds `bpm.js` via Webpack and moves it to `build/discord/addon`
-5. Find/Replace-s the current version numbers into `build/discord/addon/settings.js` and `build/discord/addon/updates.js`
+5. Find/Replace-s the current version numbers into compiled `build/discord/addon/bpm.js`
 6. Compiles `build/discord/addon` to `build/discord/bpm.asar`
+7. `cat`s together `build/better-discord/betterDiscord-plugin.js`
 9. Deletes `build/discord/addon`

 The final contents of `build/discord` should now look like this: